BGCX262/zxpand-commander-hg-to-git/readme.txt

  - image size max 256x192

+KMurta's JOY81 programmable joystick is configured when executing a program through the commander.

 The program comes with full source code.
 Please consider submitting any improvements or feature upgrades back to the author for inclusion in the official release.